kubernetes/kubernetes/docs/proposals/dynamic-kubelet-settings.md

 - `api-default`: The defaults provided for omitted/nil fields by the API server.
 - `on-disk-config`: `KubeletConfiguration` provided on disk, used as a fallback when the Kubelet cannot contact the API server.
 - `minimal-config`: Conceptually, what the Kubelet needs to start up and contact the API server.
 This probably consists of the location of the API server and credentials to access the API server, and might be provided via flags or via `on-disk-config`.
-- `config-kubelet-<node-name>`: the `KubeletConfiguration` configmap specific to the node named `<node-name>`, set via the API server. **Note**: I changed this from `<node-name>-kubelet-configuration` so that an alphabetical sort groups by purpose (config), then by component (kubelet), then by node.
+- `kubelet-<node-name>`: the `KubeletConfiguration` configmap specific to the node named `<node-name>`, set via the API server. **Note**: I changed this from `<node-name>-kubelet-configuration` so that an alphabetical sort groups by purpose (config), then by component (kubelet), then by node.
 It doesn't seem like we've really established configmap naming conventions, but I think this could be a reasonable strategy.
 (It could also be reasonable to do `component-purpose-<node-name>`, IMO).
 - **Note**: We've decided against using any sort of "global" Kubelet configuration object.
 Kubelets try to take up config immediately upon seeing new config, which could be very dangerous in the event of a bad config push.
 It is better to have a configmap for each node, and to have to think about a rollout strategy for updating config for groups of machines.

 ### Well-defined configmap type for Kubelet configuration